Mindfulness Meditation: A Practical Guide to Inner Calm

 Why Meditation Matters

-reduced stress and nervous system overload
+Deep Relief from stress and nervous system overload.

 The Chariot Teaching: A Map of Inner Awareness